INSIGHTS IN ACTION

 So how can medical research help a small business owner grow?
 Well, let’s begin with a surprising parallel between the medical system and a small business accounting function.
 That is, medical errors are the third leading cause of death in the United States today, while poor cash/financial management is the second leading cause of business demise and - we’d add - under performance.

 Now let’s look a little closer, as the similarities are striking.
 According to the Agency for Healthcare Research and Quality, there are 8 root causes of medical errors.
-Let's quickly run through them here as you will see that all 8 are directly applicable to small business accounting.
+Let's quickly run through them here as you will see that all 8 are directly applicable to the accounting of an organization.

-1. Communication Problems: Verbal and written communication breakdowns between team members.
+1. Communication Problems: Verbal and written communication breakdowns between team members, business leaders and finance leaders.

-2. Inadequate Information Flow: The right information isn't available to the decision maker when it's required.
+2. Inadequate Information Flow: The right data isn't available to the decision maker when it's required for strategic planning and guidance.

-3. Human Errors: Policies, processes, or procedures are not followed properly or efficiently, whether due to inadequate documentation, training or oversight.
+3. Human Errors: Policies, processes, or procedures are not followed properly, and efficiency is lacking, whether due to inadequate documentation, training or oversight.

-4. Client-Related Issues: Positioning the client CEO as the "patient" to adapt this root cause to a small business environment, insufficient guidance on report interpretation and usage translates into reports gathering dust and opportunities lost.
+4. Client-Related Issues: Positioning the client CEO as the "patient" and focusing on the company's financial health to adapt this root cause to a small business environment, insufficient guidance on report interpretation and usage translates into reports gathering dust and opportunities lost.

 5. Organizational Transfer of Knowledge: Inconsistent or inadequate education for those performing the day-to-day accounting work.